 You can earn a college certificate or degree from the comfort of your home or office, participating in classes at times that fit your lifestyle.
 Online advisors, librarians and student services specialists are available to you as needed.
 It’s college without the commute.

-- Synchronous online courses may be broadcast from an on-campus location, and may even have students physically present within the on-ground classroom environment.
+- Synchronous online courses are online courses that contain a synchronous component where students are expected to meet for synchronous instructional interactive times via video and/or audio conferencing as set in the schedule and syllabus.
+Students are not required to come to any MCC campus to participate.
+However, synchronous online courses may be broadcast from an on-campus location, and may even have students physically present within the on-ground classroom environment.
 These synchronous classes are considered to be online courses and are managed in the same manner as asynchronous online courses.

 Hybrid courses integrate face-to-face and online instruction in a complementary manner to combine the best features of both.
 This definition is provided for clarification only.